steffenfritz/filedriller/README.md

 1. Binary release

-    Download the file for your platform and execute it.
+    Download the file for your platform and execute it on the command line.
 The executables are named friller.

     _Note: If the build badge above is green and says passing, it is a good idea to install from source._